riskportal/network-tutorial/docs/index.md

 # Welcome to RISK Network Documentation

 **RISK** (Regional Inference of Significant Kinships) is a scalable, modular tool for annotating and visualizing biological networks.
-It combines clustering, statistical enrichment, and clean publication-ready visualizations—all in one streamlined package.
+It combines clustering, statistical overrepresentation, and clean publication-ready visualizations—all in one streamlined package.

 Whether you're new to RISK or just looking to fine-tune your workflow, these docs walk you through setup, usage, and advanced features.